better-internet/radworks-grants/docs/grants_proposal_discussion.md

 As Radicle-based RFPs become available, they should be posted with their budget through the following channels:

 - Twitter + other social
-- RFP + budgets posted on GitHub, Radicle Grants Program's repo, Blog, and the [#garden channel on Discord](https://discord.gg/AejcRxNJ)
+- RFP + budgets posted on GitHub, Radworks Grants Program's repo, Blog, and the [#garden channel on Discord](https://discord.gg/AejcRxNJ)

 For community-based RFPs, they will be posted if they pass the initial screening.